 Georgian town houses and terraced properties were built with thick walls of stone especially in-between terraced houses which stopped any fire break-outs spreading.
 These walls were also strong enough to maintain the weight of chimney stacks, which were added to both sides of the property.
 Normally standing over four floors there would be a short flight of steps up to the front door with the most important, grandiose rooms located on the first floor.

-Windows were almost always of a sash-window design and the patterning of the windows remained the same all over the property.
+Windows were almost always of a sash-window design which were often accompanied by Georgian sash shutters, and the patterning of the windows remained the same all over the property.
 The top two floors were square in design, the first floor windows where the grand rooms were would feature tall, elegant windows allowing light to enter into the rooms.
+These beautiful long windows are what made Georgian window shutters so popular at the time.
 The ground floor windows were short windows that were designed in this way to help stabilise the building.

 The front door often detailed a fanlight but did not have a letterbox, a canopy would surround the door and if part of a terrace the front of every house would look the same.
 The properties would always be light and spacious and would look opulent and elegant.